-- Adhere to state laws for digging within the tolerance zone, a safety area that spans the width of a marked utility line plus a state-mandated distance from each indicated outside edge of the line. - In Indiana, this distance is 24 inches. - In Kentucky, this distance is 18 inches. - In Virginia, this distance is 24 inches. - Hand dig prudently in this zone.
+- Adhere to state laws for digging within the tolerance zone, a safety area that spans the width of a marked utility line plus a state-mandated distance from each indicated outside edge of the line: 24 inches in Kentucky and Virginia. - Hand dig prudently in this zone.
 Use extreme care and caution.
 Too many accidental utility contacts have occurred when someone dug with a backhoe or other power-operated equipment instead of a shovel. - Once visual identification has been achieved, you may use mechanized digging equipment.
 Use a spotter to observe the excavation and help prevent damage when heavy equipment is used near power lines. - The tolerance zone is a minimum safety clearance.
 Locator marks are only the locator's most reasonable interpretation of the equipment's signal.
 So protect yourself by using the maximum possible distance.